A*Net: A Scalable Path-based Reasoning Approach for Knowledge Graphs: Proposed Method

 Eqn.~\ref{eqn:weight} encourages the model to learn larger weights $s_{uq}^{(t)}(x)$ for nodes that are important for reasoning.
 In practice, as some nodes may have very large degrees, we further select top-$L$ edges from the neighborhood of $n_{uq}^{(t-1)}(\gV)$ (see App.~\ref{app:edge_selection}).
 A pseudo code of \method is illustrated in Alg.~\ref{alg:A*Net}.
 Note the top-$K$ and top-$L$ functions are not differentiable.

 Nevertheless, it is still too challenging to train the neural priority function, since we do not know the ground truth for important paths, and there is no direct supervision for the priority function.
 Our solution is to share the weights between the priority function and the predictor for the reasoning task.
 The intuition is that the reasoning task can be viewed as a weak supervision for the priority function.
 Recall that the goal of $s_{uq}^{(t)}(x)$ is to determine whether there exists an important path from $u$ to $x$ (Eqn.~\ref{eqn:node_selection}).
 In the reasoning task, any positive answer entity must be present on at least one important path, while negative answer entities are less likely to be on important paths.
-By sharing the weights between the priority function and the reasoning predictor, we can improve the performance of the neural priority function (Tab.~\ref{tab:share_weights}).
-Following \citet{sun2019rotate}, \method is trained to minimize the binary cross entropy loss over triplets
+Our ablation experiment demonstrates that sharing weights improve the performance of neural priority function (Tab.~\ref{tab:share_weights}).
+Following \cite{sun2019rotate}, \method is trained to minimize the binary cross entropy loss over triplets

 where $(u, q, v)$ is a positive sample and $\{(u_i', q, v_i')\}_{i=1}^n$ are negative samples.
 Each negative sample $(u_i, q, v_i)$ is generated by corrupting the head or the tail in a positive sample.